stefaneidelloth/treezjs/doc/components/errorBarStyle/errorBarStyle.md

 ### value

 Returns the current error bar style as enum value.
 In order to set the value, you can either use an enum value or a string value (= name of ErrorBarStyle).

+### label

+Some label text that is shown before the style combo box as a string.

 ### disabled